smithphil88/football-shirt-quiz/README.md

 The images for the quiz were taken from a variety of sporting websites - see credits for more details.
 All images have been resized before adding to the site to ensure efficient formatting.

+### Wireframes

+The following wireframes were produced at the start of the design process and have not been altered.

 ## Features

 ### Landing page title